Radu-24/ShutdownTimer_App/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.

+## 🔮 Future Plans

+🔹 **Linux Support**: A future update will bring compatibility for Linux systems, allowing users to schedule shutdowns using native Linux commands.

 ## 🤝 Contributing